FrankLef/cookiecutter-dsci/README.md

 ### Step 3 Manage the dependencies with `poetry`

-* run `postry shell` to open the poetry shell and avoid having to always add `poetry run`in front of all commands and
+* run `poetry shell` to open the poetry shell and avoid having to always add `poetry run`in front of all commands and
 * run `poetry update` so that the `poetry.lock` file will be created and the virtual environment updated with the right packages and versions.